dyoung522/arktools/README.md

 ### Levels

 These commands will create customized level lists for your Game.ini.
-Please see `arktools levels help` for additional information.
+Please see `arktool levels help` for additional information.

     --level  : the Maximum level for your server (required) --exp    : The total experience to obtain max level (optional)